awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

 1. Enable CloudTrail log encrypt permissions\.
 See [Granting encrypt permissions](#create-kms-key-policy-for-cloudtrail-encrypt)\.

 1. Enable CloudTrail log decrypt permissions\.
 See [Granting decrypt permissions](#create-kms-key-policy-for-cloudtrail-decrypt)\.
+If you are using an existing S3 bucket with an [S3 Bucket Key](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-key.html), `kms:Decrypt` permissions are required to create or update a trail with SSE\-KMS encryption enabled\.

 1. Enable CloudTrail to describe CMK properties\.
 See [Enable CloudTrail to describe CMK properties](#create-kms-key-policy-for-cloudtrail-describe)\.